-- 7. FLIGHTS: Team members cannot be changed after the first qualification flight.
+Team members cannot be changed after the first qualification flight.
 Only team members on record at Aerospace Industries Association (AIA) with valid parent consent forms are eligible to receive prizes.
-Only one flight is allowed per team at the final fly-off, except as specifically noted in these rules.
-In order to be eligible for the fly-off, a team is required to fly a qualifying flight observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 4, 2012 and Sunday March 24, 2013.
-Each team may conduct a maximum of three gualification flights, and will be ranked based on the best of these three scores.
-No more than two of these qualification flights can be conducted after February 15, 2013.
-More than one qualification flight is not required if the team is satisfied with the results of their first flight.
+In order to be eligible for the national final fly-off event, a team is required to fly at least two gualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 2, 2013 and Monday March 31, 2014.
+Each team may conduct a maximum of three gualification flights, and will be ranked based on the sum of the best two of these three scores.
+More than two qualification flights are not required if the team is satisfied with the results of their first two flights.
+Teams that submit at least one qualification flight report by March 2, 2014 will be given a bonus deduction of 1 point from their final besttwo flight score when the scores are ranked by AIA for Finals selection.
 A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
 Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
 A rocket that departs the launch pad under rocket power is considered to have made a flight, even if all motors do not ignite.
 If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
 Flights which are otherwise fully safe and qualified but which result in no altimeter reading despite correct usage of the altimeter by the team, or that result in a reading of greater than zero but less than 50 feet despite a nominal flight will be counted as "no flight" and may be reflown without penalty.
-The results from qualification flight attempts must be faxed to and received at the offices of the AIA by 11:59 PM EST on Monday, March 25, 2013.
-Based on these qualification scores 100 teams will be selected on the basis of lowest scores, will be notified no later than 5 PM on Friday March 29, 2013, and will be invited to participate in the final fly-off to be held on May 11, 2013 (alternate date in case of inclement weather will be May 12, 2013). - 8.
-SAFE RECOVERY: Each part of the rocket must either contain a recovery device or be designed to glide, tumble unstably, or otherwise return to earth at a velocity that presents no hazard.
-Any entry which has a major part (including but not limited to an expended engine casing) land without a recovery system (lightweight gliding/tumbling tube sections are considered to have a system), or at a velocity that is judged by an event official to be hazardous, due to recovery system absence, insufficiency, or malfunction, will be disqualified. - 9.
-RETURNS: Return of the portion of the flight vehicle containing the egg and the altimeter is required by the deadline time established at the beginning of the day's flying.
-Entries whose egg and altimeter are not returned after flight may not be counted as a qualified flight.
-If this portion cannot be returned after an otherwise safe and stable flight because it landed in a spot from which recovery would be hazardous (as determined by an NAR official), a replacement vehicle may be substituted for a replacement flight.
-Return of the other portions of the rocket is required only if there is a question from the NAR official concerning the safe operation of the vehicle (e.g. a question as to whether the vehicle ejected a part that landed in an unsafe manner).
-An entry which has any such portion that is not returned when required shall be disqualified.
+The results from gualification flight attempts must be faxed to and received at the offices of the AIA by 11:59 PM EST on Monday, March 31, 2014.
+Based on these qualification scores 100 teams will be selected on the basis of lowest combined scores for their best two flights, will be notified no later than 5 PM on Friday April 4, 2014, and will be invited to participate in the final fly-off to be held on May 10, 2014 (alternate date in case of inclement weather will be May 11, 2014).
+REVISION